 The Club organises several senior and junior competitions during the summer season.
 These are open to all members regardless of ability and we hope everyone who comes along has an enjoyable and fun day.
 Friends and family are welcome to attend.
 There is a nominal entry fee, plus there is usually a BBQ lunch, for which there is also a charge, and normally a fund raising raffle.
 Tournaments on Sundays start at 11.00am prompt and continue into the afternoon.
 To play you should add your name to the entry list that is posted in the clubhouse normally 2 weeks prior to the event.

 Club sessions, official coaching sessions and competition matches take priority over casual play.
 Details of coaching sessions are available from the club website and notice board, timing of club competition matches will be shown on the calendar on the front door of the clubhouse.
 At all other times, members may simply turn and play.
-Sessions can be booked via the website and these will take precedence over anyone turning up without a booking.
 We expect all members to act fairly with regards to court usage.

 The Club offers a programme of coaching sessions throughout the year at reasonable rates for Seniors and Juniors.
 These are run by LTA trained coach Jo Parkin and are open to both members and non-members.
-See the Club website and notices or contact Will Robinson 01799 528 529 email@example.com.
 Jo coaches at a number of local schools.
+See the Club website and notices or contact the Club via our contact page.

 Competitive Tennis: (Hospital Cup and Essex Small Clubs League)